-Xibo for Android is released as a standalone “APK” installer file and can be downloaded from the Shop in our Downloads section.
+Xibo for Android is released as a standalone “APK” installer file and can be downloaded from our shop in the Downloads section.
 Xibo for Android is easy to install and configure and can be up and running in just a few minutes.

 Xibo for Android is a non-market Android application, which means the device will need to be configured to allow the installation of applications from unknown sources.
-This setting is found in the “Security” section of the standard Android settings tab.
+This setting is found in the “Security” or “Applications” section of the standard Android “Settings tab”.

 This setting should be disabled after installation unless auto-update is required (see Rooted Devices below for further information).